perrin-ay/perrin-ay.github.io/_posts/2021-12-1-Extended cognition without cognitive bloat?.md

 ---
 ### Dynamical cognitive system

 Dynamic systems are those that evolve and change over time.
 Dynamical systems theory (DST) provides the necessary tools - ordinary differential equations and state-space plots, to evaluate and model such systems (Strogatz 2015).
-In this section I will discuss nonlinear dynamical systems whose properties are conducive to modeling organism-environment interactions during cognitive tasks.
-I will go on to show how genuine cases of extended cognition are explained by nonlinear dynamics and the mark of the cognitive that this deliver’s is not plagued by cognitive bloat.
+Here I discuss nonlinear dynamical systems whose properties are conducive to modeling organism-environment interactions during cognitive tasks.
+And I will go on to show how genuine cases of extended cognition are explained by nonlinear dynamics and the mark of the cognitive that this deliver’s is not plagued by cognitive bloat.

 #### Nonlinear dynamical system
 Dynamic systems may behave linearly or nonlinearly.
 Nonlinearity ensues when the components of the system are interdependent and circularly interactive, resulting in system-level outputs that are exponential or multiplicative rather than proportional to its inputs (Enns 2010).
 Nonlinear dynamical systems (NLDS) exhibit interaction-dominant dynamics, since it is not the additive and linear sum of individual component processes, but the continual circular interactions of components as a whole that gives rise to system-level dynamics (behavior over time).
 In contrast, components in linear dynamical systems (LDS) are relatively independent (not interdependent), having negligible-to-no circular interactions and acting only in an additive relationship to each other.
 LDS exhibit component-dominant dynamics, where the output is proportional to its input, since the output is the additive and linear sum of individual component dynamics (Holden et al., 2009).